KristofferC/KristofferC.github.io/content/post/tokenize.md

 ```

 Now, we need a function that tokenizes a file and counts the number of identifiers in it.
-The code for sucha function is shown below and a short explanation follows:
+The code for such a function is shown below and a short explanation follows:

 ```julia
 function count_tokentypes!(counter, filepath, tokentype)